 To begin with, we need to ensure that access to private capital and our public markets are sufficiently robust enough to support the development of Canadian companies throughout the development cycle.
 It is not enough to fund successfully the early stage development of FinTechs.
 We need to be sure that they have sufficient access to capital to grow into global enterprises where their mind and management remains in Canada.
 Governments in Canada have an important role in creating a policy environment that facilitates capital formation for FinTechs, including from individual investors, and institutional investors, including pension funds.

-In addition, there is no doubt that many of the federal, provincial and territorial regulatory regimes that touch FinTech ecosystems can be improved.
+There is no doubt that many of the federal, provincial and territorial regulatory regimes that touch FinTech ecosystems can be improved.
 We need to be sure that regulations that were designed for an earlier time are appropriate for an increasingly digital economy.
 It is important to note that governments are actively working on regulatory reform projects, including reform of federal financial institution and payments legislation that will facilitate activity by both FinTechs and financial institutions.
 In addition, Canadian securities regulators are beginning to take steps to clarify the circumstances in which digital currencies can be launched and developed in Canada, without the requirement to comply with securities laws of general application.

 Along with an update domestic regulatory environment, the FinTech sector in Canada will benefit from comprehensive global regulatory standards.
 Work in that area is getting underway, but until global standards are established, we will need to work hard to encourage FinTech developers to continue to use Canada as their base for global expansion and success.